-The IVC is formed to review, deliberate and approve the acquisition or disposal of investments or assets of the Group subject to the terms and conditions as set out in the Standard Operating Procedures of DUFU, amongst others:-
+The IVC is formed to review, deliberate and approve the acquisition or disposal of investments or assets of the Group subject to the terms and conditions as set out in the Standard Operating Procedures of Dufu, amongst others:-

 a) All Non-Operating Transactions;

-b) All Operating Transactions that exceed RM2,000,000 or more.
+b) All Operating Transactions that exceed RM2,000,000 or more;

-d) To decide on the necessary steps (eg. Open tender procedures, appointing approved professionals, etc) to be taken before deliberation and making its proposal to the Board for decision.
+d) To decide on the necessary steps (eg. open tender procedures, appointing approved professionals, etc) to be taken before deliberation and making its proposal to the Board for decision.
 Upon deciding on the steps to be taken, the IVC shall instruct the Finance Department to take the necessary actions as advised by the IVC.

-4. Composition and Board balances
+Composition and Board Balances

-The Board composition complies with Para 15.02 of the Bursa Securities Main Market Listing Requirements (“Main LR”) whereby the Company must have at least two (2) Directors or one-third (1/3) of the Board, whichever is higher, who are Independent Directors.
+The Board composition complies with Para 15.02 of the Bursa Securities Main Market Listing Requirements whereby the Company must have at least two (2) Directors or one-third (1/3) of the Board, whichever is higher, who are Independent Directors.

 Upon the appointment of a new director, the Company Secretary advises the said Director of his/her principal duties and responsibilities and explains the restrictions to which he or she is subject to in relation to price-sensitive information and dealings in the Company’s securities.
 Thereafter, all Directors are provided with appropriate briefings on the Company’s affairs and up-to-date Corporate Governance materials published by the relevant bodies.